Components

 - the user needs to accept terms and conditions

-Avoid using Checkbox when
+Avoid checkbox when

-- the user should choose only one option; use a
+- the user should choose only one option; use a radio instead

 Example

-Confirmation with Checkbox
+Confirmation with checkbox

-If the user must confirm something rather than choose between alternatives, a single Checkbox can stand alone.
+If the user must confirm something rather than choose between alternatives, a single checkbox can stand alone.
 For example, when the user needs to confirm that something is correct or give consent to terms and conditions.

-A Checkbox for consent must always require an active action, and you should never preselect the box.
+A checkbox for consent must always require an active action, and you should never preselect the box.
 This ensures that the consent is given voluntarily.

 const OneOption = () => ( <Fieldset> <Fieldset.Legend>Bekreft at du er over 18 år</Fieldset.Legend> <Fieldset.Description> For at vi skal kunne sende deg opplysningen du ber om, må du bekrefte at du er myndig. </Fieldset.Description> <Checkbox label='Jeg bekrefter at jeg er over 18 år' value='samtykke' /> </Fieldset> ); render(<OneOption />)